 If the two do not match, use the lower one for width.
 You can fill in any gaps with cabinet trim.

 Tip: Add about 1/4-inch to your width measurement.
 Your new range should fit well but slide in easily.

-Another one of the important range dimensions you should factor in is how much space your oven door will need when open.
-You’ll need to allow enough room to open the door fully and remove or insert items.
-A good rule of thumb is to allow between 42 inches and 48 inches between your range and a cabinet or island.
+Another important range dimension you should factor in is how much space your oven door will need when open.
+Allow enough room to open the door fully and remove or insert items.
+A good rule of thumb is to allow between 42 and 48 inches between your range and a cabinet or island.
 If there is often more than one cook in your kitchen, opt for the higher number.

 Knowing how to measure a range is just one step in making a good purchasing decision.
 Figuring out what size range fits your lifestyle and budget is another.
 Be aware that features usually have more impact on the price than their size.
 The sticker price increases with extra features like double ovens and porcelain racks.
 A range with a self-cleaning oven usually requires more upfront investment than one cleaned manually.
 Ceramic top induction burners are not as budget-friendly as electric coil burners.
 Ultimately, however, the size of the range that’s best for you will depend on whether you cook very little or a lot.

 With varying sizes and features, consider which is best suited for your lifestyle.
 When you’re ready for a brand-new electric or gas range, we offer delivery and installation.
 Use The Home Depot Mobile App to locate products and check inventory.
 We’ll take you to the exact aisle and bay.